dcslagel/las-util-django/README.md

   then in a web browser browse to:
   http://127.0.0.1:8000/upload/

-  Select a LAS file to upload.
-The version.las in
+  Select a LAS file to upload, either: las-util-django/src/las_util/example_data/version.las or las-util-django/src/las_util/example_data/sample_2.0_well_section.las
-  las-util-django/src/las_util_django/raw_data is a simple test file.

   Click 'upload'

   LAS-Util will:
   - upload the file to las-util-flask/src/uploads
-  - parse the version section and save it to the database
+  - parse the version and well sections and save them to the database

 Select the 'Display-Files' menu item.
 The uploaded file will have the most recent date.